 At Sandcross we are committed to safeguarding and promoting the welfare of children and take an active role, working with all our stakeholders, to ensure our children are safe every day at home, at school and online.
 We expect all members of our school community to share this commitment and to report anything which may be impacting on the welfare of any member of our school.
 Staff or visitor identification is worn by all adults in school at all times and all adults are asked to enter the school via the main reception.

-Our Designated Safeguarding Lead is our Interim Headteacher, Miss Rachel Thorne.
+Our Designated Safeguarding Lead is our Headteacher, Mr Mark Richards.

 In her absence, please ask to see one of our other trained personnel: